ozoesono/invoicegenerator/README.md

 ## Running the Application
+1. Install Java 8 if you do not already have it installed.

-First Clone the Repository:
+2. Clone the Repository:
 ```
 $ git clone https://github.com/ozoesono/invoicegenerator.git
 ```
-Then go into the invoicegenerator folder and run:
+3. Go into the "invoicegenerator" folder and run:
 ```
 $ ./gradlew jar
 ```
 This will create a an InvoiceGenerator-1.0.jar file.

-Execute this file:
+4. Execute this file:
 ```
 $ java -jar invoicegenerator/build/libs/InvoiceGenerator-1.0.jar "Tenant 1" "Tenant 2" "Tenant 3" "Tenant 4"
 ```